marwantaib/MNXB01-project/README.md

 *dataprocessing.C: ROOT macro which takes the filename of a txt as input and returns a vector of doubles.
 This is the next step after running DataCleaner.py

+*plotting.C: ROOT macro for plotting the subsequent cleaned data.

+*fitter.h: Header file containing functions for fitting the data.